Are you an expert with over 10 years experience? Find out how you can sign up to our database to be selected for project work across the Commonwealth.

 If you are looking to work for an leading international parliamentary-based organisation that strives for impact and change, come and join our team.

-PLEASE NOTE: All posts are subject to UK Border Agency requirements for those who already have the right to work in the UK.
-For enquiries about Human Resources at the CPA please contact Sharon Moses, Head of HR via email: firstname.lastname@example.org.
+For general enquiries about Human Resources at the CPA please contact Sharon Moses, Head of HR via email: firstname.lastname@example.org.

 The CPA is institutionalising a consistent and strategic partnerships approach to working with entities which draws on our unique parliamentary and good governance experience to innovatively respond to global challenges.
 Get in touch with our Partnerships and Engagement Manager to find out more about our Partnership Framework.